sohanlaxmicoin/go/services/orbit/internal/docs/reference/endpoints/orderbook-details.md

   laboratoryUrl: https://www.rover.network/laboratory/#explorer?resource=order_book&endpoint=details
 ---

-People on the Stellar network can make [offers](../resources/offer.md) to buy or sell assets.
+People on the Rover network can make [offers](../resources/offer.md) to buy or sell assets.
 These offers are summarized by the assets being bought and sold in [orderbooks](../resources/orderbook.md).

 Orbit will return, for each orderbook, a summary of the orderbook and the bids and asks associated with that orderbook.